Battle of the Sexes (tennis): 1985: Battle of the Sexes: The Challenge! (doubles)

 On August 23, 1985, at age 67, Riggs returned to the tennis spotlight when he partnered with Vitas Gerulaitis, at the time a top-20 player, to launch another challenge to female players.
 He challenged Martina Navratilova and Pam Shriver to a doubles match.
 Navratilova said that she accepted because she believed she and Pam had no weaknesses when playing doubles, and that they were going to 'do a Billie' and win, especially given Riggs's age.
 The match took place at The Atlantic City Convention Hall in Atlantic City, New Jersey.
 Riggs's health had deteriorated somewhat from his last outing as he was now deaf in addition to his poor eyesight.
 Moreover, because Riggs was a finesse player and not a power player, the women expected that he would be easier to defeat than a retired power player.
-Riggs' return was short lived when the women won 6–3, 6–2, 6–4.
+Riggs's return was short lived when the women won 6–3, 6–2, 6–4.

 Mike Penner (of the Los Angeles Times) wrote: "The great misconception about 'The Challenge!' was that it might actually serve as a legitimate proving ground for the sexes."
 The sports writer went on to point out that there were things keeping this match from being seriously viewed as a legitimate challenge.
 "First, it was a doubles match, not a one-on-one competition.
 The strategy is different in doubles, weaknesses can be more easily masked and stamina is not nearly so critical a factor."
 Further, "Riggs amounted to a 67-year-old ball-and-chain shackled to the ankle of Gerulaitis.
 Riggs couldn't serve, couldn't return serves, couldn't hit overheads with any amount of force.
 Older than the combined ages of Navratilova and Shriver, Riggs was painfully out of place in this match.
 Even John McEnroe, on his finest day, would be an underdog against Navratilova and Shriver if Riggs were his partner."